estigma88/spring-boot-base/README.md

   - A RESTFul call is made using RestAssured to the Spring Boot controller
   - An assert is performed against the status response code
   - The JSON response is extracted
-  - The JSON response is normalized, along side with its expected response
+  - The JSON response is normalized, alongside with its expected response
   - The actual and expected JSON are compared
   - JSON mocks are reset